haqq-network/haqq/docs/testnet/faucet.md

 ## Request Testnet tokens

 <!-- markdown-link-check-disable-next-line -->
-Once you are signed in to the Keplr extension, visit the [Faucet](https://testedge.haqq.network/) to request tokens for the testnet.
+Once you are signed in to the MetaMask extension, visit the [Faucet](https://testedge.haqq.network/) to request tokens for the testnet.
 Click the `Connect Wallet` button.

 ![faucet1](./img/testedge_faucet_1.png)